Hydra (comics): Amalgam Comics

 An alternate universe iteration of Hydra appears in the Amalgam Comics series Super-Soldier, led by Lex Luthor / Green Skull.
-This version of the organization's agents possess black eyes instead of red coupled with the traditional yellow and green uniforms.

 Exiles

 An alternate universe iteration of Hydra appears in Exiles #91-94, led by Sue Storm / Madame Hydra and Wolverine and consisting of Captain Hydra and Slaymaster.

 Secret Wars (2015)

-Multiple alternate universe iterations of Hydra from Battleworld appear during the "Secret Wars" storyline":
+Two alternate universe iterations of Hydra from Battleworld appear during the "Secret Wars" storyline: